It can be challenging to figure out how to reduce the drama with your teen daughter. These simple but effective tips can help.

 - If you don’t care about your grades you will never get into a college.
 You’ll be lucky to get a job at a fast-food restaurant.

-Result: Your teen daughter feels humiliated or shame.
+Result: Your teen daughter feels humiliated or shamed.
 She’ll feel that you’ve given up on her.

-One teenage girl told me, “My mom thinks I’m stupid and can’t get into college.”
+A teenage girl once told me, “My mom thinks I’m stupid and can’t get into college.”
+Do you think that girl felt motivated and believed in herself after hearing that?

 Negative predictions lead to apathy, despair, anger, and shame.
 They never motivate.